Curio Collection by Hilton Launches The Curious Gene Program

 Curious Challenger

-From the initial group of social media influencers participating in the Curious Gene study, five were selected representing each curiosity type to further participate in a live observational study, during which they were filmed in their natural state to further validate the categories.
+From the initial group of influencers participating in the Curious Gene study, five who represent each curiosity type were selected to further participate in a live observational study, during which they were filmed in their natural state to further validate the categories.
 With remarkable hotels in some of the most sought after global destinations, Curio Collection by Hilton offers amenities to meet the desires of each curious traveler type.

 So, Are You Curious?

-Starting today, all wanderlusters will be able to join in the study by taking the shareable, "Are You Curious?" online quiz to discover their curiosity type.
+Starting today, all wanderlusters will be able to join in the study by taking the shareable, "Are You Curious?" social media quiz to discover their curiosity type.
 Based on their results, participants will receive recommendations for Curio Collection by Hilton hotels and resorts that best complement their curious interests.

 Curio Collection by Hilton is also part of Hilton Honors, the free to join, award-winning guest-loyalty program.
 Members receive instant benefits including access to the Hilton Honors app and hundreds of ways to earn and redeem Points.
 To live out their curiosity type, Hilton Honors members can redeem their Points for free nights, premium merchandise and just about any item on Amazon thanks to the Shop with Points program.
 Members can also make charitable contributions or gain access to unique events through the Hilton Honors auction platform (honors.com/auctions), such as exclusive artist experiences and concert events with Live Nation® - for the Curious Spiritualist and Culturalist, or race experiences with the McLaren-Honda Formula 1 team – for the Curious Challenger.

-Consumers can continue to follow along and join the conversation with @curiocollection using the hashtag #BeCurious and visit CitiesbyCurio.com/BeCurious for additional information.
-Media may access video assets, images and more at news.curiocollection.com/BeCurious.
+Consumers can continue to follow along and join the conversation with @curiocollection using the hashtag #BeCurious and visiting CitiesbyCurio.com/BeCurious for additional information.
+Media may access video assets, images and more at news.curio.com/BeCurious.

 About Hilton